demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 >Redistribution profile test was deleted successfully.
 ### pan-os-list-pbf-rules
 ***
-Returns a list of pbf-rules of either Panorama/firewall instance.
+Returns a list of pbf-rules of either a Panorama/firewall instance.

 #### Base Command